 When input X0 turns on, C0 is turned on for one scan.
 This is because it is in series with the C1 lead work bit.
 The next rung will latch this on and not unlatch it until the input condition X0 turns off.
 C0 will only be on for one scan when X0 turns on.

-Trailing edge one-shot bit: This will turn on a bit for one scan when the input condition makes a transition from 1 to 0.
+Trailing edge one-shot bit: This will turn on a bit for one scan when the input condition transitions from 1 to 0.
 (On to off)

-The Do-more PLC has several different ways to do the leading and trailing edge one-shots.
+The Do-more PLC has several ways to do the leading and trailing edge one-shots.
 Here is a couple:

 The leading or trailing edge contact instruction will allow logic flow for one scan from a transition.
 (On to off / Off to on)